Space Rocks! A Meteorite Board Game

 Most meteorites found on Earth are pebble to fist size, but some are larger than a building.
-Meteorites may look very much like Earth rocks, or they may have a burned exterior.
-Some may have depressioned (thumbprint-like), roughened, or smooth exteriors.
-This fusion crust is formed as the meteorite is melted by friction as it passes through the atmosphere.
+Meteorites may look very much like Earth rocks, but some have the appearance of a burned exterior called a fusion crust.
+They may also have thumbprint-like depressions.
+This crust forms when the exterior of the meteoroid is melted by friction as it passes through the atmosphere.

 Scientists classify meteorites into three groups: stony meteorites, iron meteorites, and stony iron meteorites.
 Stony meteorites make up about 95% of the meteorites reaching Earth.
 Iron meteorites make up about 5% of the meteorites found on Earth; these come from the cores of shattered planetary bodies (often from a shattered asteroid).
 These have high amounts of iron and nickel.
+Scientists thought they knew the origins of the stony and stony iron meteorites, but new evidence has caused them to reconsider.
 Stony-iron meteorites are in between the other two types of meteorites.
 These are rare — only about 1% of the meteorite finds on Earth are stony iron meteorites.

 What causes meteor showers/ Which is a meteor shower?

 Meteor showers occur when Earth passes through the trail of dust left by a comet along its highly elliptical orbit.
 The particles enter Earth's atmosphere and most burn up.
 Some meteor showers, such as the Perseids in August and the Geminids in December, occur annually when Earth's orbit takes it through the debris path left along the comet's orbit.
 Comet Halley's trails are responsible for the Orionids meteor shower.

 What is an asteroid?
 Which is not an asteroid?
 Asteroid features.